xuanwang91/xuanwang91.github.io/_teaching/2020-fall-CSE291-TM.md

 **Overview**
 - Team-Based Open-Ended Project
     - 1 to 4 members per team.
 More members, higher expectation.
+    - 3 to 4 members are recommended, given the limited presentation slots.

+**Final Deliverables**
+- Project Proposal (5%)
     - Define your own research problem and justify its importance
     - Be ambitious!
 We could aim for ACL 2021 conference!
+- Research Paper (20%)
+    - Report due on Dec 13, End of the day, Pacific Time.
+    - Write a 5 to 9 pages report (research-paper like following ACL template).
+The pages here do not include references.
     - Come up with your hypothesis and find some datasets for verification
     - Design your own models or try a large variety of existing models

-**Final Deliverables**
-- Research Paper (25%)
-    - Write a 4 to 8 pages report (research-paper like following ACL template)
-    - Submit your codes; Github repos are welcome
+    - Submit your codes and datasets; Github repos are welcome
     - Up to 5% bonus for working demos/apps towards the total course grades
-- Presentation (25%)
+- Presentation (20%)
-    - Conference-style
+    - The orders will be decided randomly after the teams are formed.
+    - The slides must be ready 2 days before the presentation date.
+So other students can have the access and think about questions.
-    - 20 mins for each group including Q&A
+    - The presentation follows a typical conference style: 20 mins for each team including Q&A
+- Question Asking and Handling (5%)
+    - Asking questions is an important part of research.
+You are strongly encouraged to ask questions to other teams.
+It will be a part of your presentation grade.
+    - Handling questions is also an important skill for researchers.